felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

   description: Instructions on how to configure Aquila for optimal connection to HubRise and other platforms.
 ---

 Once your Aquila site is connected with a HubRise account, customer and order information will be pushed into HubRise automatically.
-For the connection to work with all apps in Aquila, some configuration on the Aquila side may be needed.
+For the connection to work with all apps in HubRise, some configuration on the Aquila side may be needed.
 This is particularly true for the connection with an EPOS.

+To properly process orders from Aquila to your EPOS, product codes are required for each and every item included in the Aquila **Catalog**.

-Products and POS codes can be set up from in the Aquila backend using the main menu on the left, by navigating to Catalog, then selecting Products.
-Once a product is created, the code cannot be changed.
+Products and POS codes can be set up from in the Aquila backend using the main menu on the left, by navigating to **Catalog**, then selecting **Products**.
+Once a product is created, the **Code cannot be changed.
 If a change of code is required, a new product with the new code must be created and the old one deleted.

 Your Aquila menu can either be created directly in Aquila, or imported from the EPOS as described in [Getting Started](/apps/aquila/getting-started/).
 To properly process orders from Aquila to your EPOS, product codes are required for the following menu items: